Small Family: 2-5 people

 Payments are broken up into two parts.
 A $100+NC sales tax deposit is made within 7 days of signing the contract, and the remaining balance is due the week before the session.
 All monies are paid through a secure online checkout using your credit or debit card.
 I’ll give you a username and password once a contract is signed.

 Be comfortable and casual.
-If you have a toddler and you’re bending down a lot, I’d advise against wearing something low-cut (unless heyyyy that’s your thing!).
-If you’re doing casual photos around your house, wear something you easily sit and lounge in.
+With kids, you’re bending down a lot, so I’d advise against wearing something low-cut (unless heyyy that’s your thing!).
+Wear something you easily sit and lounge in.
 There’s usually a decent amount of kiddo wrestling or movement, so being able to be somewhat flexible is key.
-Patterns are fine, and so are graphic tees.
-Regarding colors, don’t all wearing the same color and don’t be super matchy-matchy.
+Patterns are fine, and so are graphic tees, just don’t put something like a Hawaiian shirt next to lumberjack plaid and you should be fine.
+Regarding colors, don’t all wearing the same color and don’t be super matchy-matchy, but try to wear the same family of colors… think blues/grays/greens or cream/brown/green or dark red/brown/tan or something along those lines.
 The only thing I would specifically avoid (besides everyone wearing the same thing) are articles of clothing that are neon colored (electric yellow, highlighter pink, etc).
 Anything that makes you look like you’re about to help a bunch of children cross the road or are trying to avoid being hit while jogging along a busy street are usually colors that don’t photograph well.
 Bright, crazy colors often reflect back onto your skin tone if you’re pale, and then kinda turn your skin that color too.
 So go for more neutral, earth-toney, or jewel-toned colors.
 Ask if you aren’t sure!
 I’m happy to help.

 After we hammer out a date, I’ll send you an e-contract.
 Once you sign the contract, I’ll give you access to a client section where you’ll make your payments and fill out a questionnaire.
 This is where you’ll come up with your three activities and give me other key info on your family.
 Then, a few days before the session, I’ll call you for a phone consult where we’ll discuss your questionnaire answers, the weather for your shoot date, location info and hammer out any other details that we haven’t figured out yet.